Students and Teachers: Log In Here

 - Podcast Contest

-1. Students ages 19 or younger who attend middle or high school can participate in all contests, with the exception of Coming of Age in 2021.
+1. Students ages 11 to 19 who attend middle or high school can participate in all contests, with the exception of Coming of Age in 2021.

 For eight of our contests, we invite students in middle school or high school to participate.
 For students in the United States, we consider middle school to begin in 6th grade; students in lower grades cannot participate.
 For students outside the United States, students must be 11 years old to have their work submitted to a contest.

 This contest is intended for students who are attending middle or high school.
 College students cannot submit an entry.
 However, high school students (including high school post-graduate students) who are taking one or more college classes can participate.
 Students attending their first year of a two-year CEGEP in Quebec province can also participate.
 In addition, students, ages 19 or under, who have completed high school but are taking a gap year or are otherwise not enrolled in college can participate.